-The Australian government is considering launching a central bank digital currency (CBDC) and imposing new regulations on cryptocurrencies, although the vast majority of investors are still in the dark over this fast-moving area.
+The Australian government is considering launching a Central Bank Digital Currency (CBDC) and imposing new regulations on cryptocurrencies, even though most investors are still in the dark over this rapidly changing area.

-The term central bank digital currency (CBDC), also known as government back cryptocurrency, refers to the virtual form of a fiat currency.
-A CBDC is a digital token of a country's official currency.
-As such, it is issued and regulated by the nation's monetary authority or central bank.
-With little difference to its old-fashion peer, they are backed by the full faith and credit of the issuing government.
+The term Central Bank Digital Currency (CBDC), also known as government backed cryptocurrency, refers to the virtual form of a fiat currency.
+A CBDC is a digital token of a country's official currency and as such, is issued and regulated by the nation's monetary authority or central bank.
+With little difference to its old-fashioned peer, it is backed by the full faith and credit of the issuing government.

-Technically, CBDC should still be categorized as currency more than a crypto.
-It is not meant to replace hard cash but coexists as an additional form of currency, serving similar functions like payment and store of value.
-What sets it apart from real cryptocurrency such as Bitcoin is that it’s still a centralized form of currency, meaning the central bank still controls data and overlooks the transaction process.
+Technically, CBDCs should still be categorized as currency rather than crypto.
+It is not meant to replace hard cash but coexists as an additional form of currency, serving similar functions like payment and storing of value.
+What sets it apart from real cryptocurrency such as Bitcoin is that it is still a centralized form of currency, meaning the central bank still controls data and oversees the transaction process.

 Also notable is that CBDCs are not meant to be interchangeable with the national currency of a country or region, making them more locally specialized rather than an investment asset for global interest.